MongoDB

 Int64Int64

-Decimal128Utf8Preserved as string to maintain exact precision and handle MongoDB's variable decimal precision/scale requirements
+Decimal128Utf8Preserved as string to maintain exact precision and handle MongoDB's variable decimal precision/scale.

 MongoDB BSON Type(s)Apache Arrow DataTypeNotes